scott-whitworth/space_genetics/Documentation/Code_Overview_CS_readme.md

 ### Adult_Members
 - rank: rank is a metric that tells you how an individual compares to other individuals in terms of how well it meets the objectives.
 Individuals that have a lower rank are better than individuals with a higher rank.
 For more information about how rank is calculated, please refer to the section about [giveRank](#giverank).
 - distance: distance is a metric that tells you how different from other individuals an Adult is.
 It is a measure of genetic diversity and higher distances (more unique individuals) are favored in sorting.
 For more information on how an Adult gets a distance, refer to the [giveDistance](#givedistance) section.
+- rarity: rarity is similar to distance in that is measured how unique it is compared to other individuals.
+Lower rarity scores mean the adult is considered more unique
 ### dominationCheck
 - In essence, an individual "dominates" another individual if and only if it is better (or at least as good as) another individual for EVERY objective.
 - If two Adults have an objective within equate tolerance or below the domination threshold, this parameter will be ignored